Introduction to Agile and Scrum

-- The teams should actually showcase on continuous effectiveness and adopt any changes to increase effectiveness.
+- The teams should actually showcase continuous effectiveness and adopt any changes to increase effectiveness.

 - Robust design and architecture come from self-organizing teams.

-- Lean Software Development – Lean Software Development is an agile approach which has 7 basic principles and those are: Eliminate Waste, Empower the team, Deliver Fast, Optimize the Whole, Build Quality In, Defer Decisions and Amplify Learnings.
+- Lean Software Development: Lean Software Development is an agile approach that has 7 basic principles, and those are: Eliminate Waste, Empower the team, Deliver Fast, Optimize the Whole, Build Quality In, Defer Decisions and Amplify Learnings.

 What is Scrum?

-- Scrum Master – The Scrum Master is a role who is responsible for the scrum team to follow the Scrum methodology.
-The Scrum Master organizes meetings, encourages the team, facilitates planning and tracking, deals with challenges and handles bottlenecks.
+- Scrum Master: The Scrum Master is a role that is responsible for the scrum team to follow the Scrum methodology.
+The Scrum Master organizes meetings, encourages the team, facilitates planning and tracking, deals with challenges, and handles bottlenecks.
 The Scrum Master also communicates with the Product Owner to make sure that the product backlog is ready for the next sprint.

-- Development Team – The Development Team consists of the professionals who are responsible for the continuous development, testing and the delivery of the software.
+- Development Team: The Development Team consists of professionals who are responsible for the continuous development, testing, and delivery of the software.
 They determine how to deliver chunks of works in frequent increments.

-- Sprint Planning – It is a meeting which is facilitated by the Scrum Master where the Product Owner presents the details of the product backlog, sets the delivery acceptance criteria and the development team who define the work and effort they progressed on a daily basis.
+- Sprint Planning: It is a meeting that is facilitated by the Scrum Master where the Product Owner presents the details of the product backlog, sets the delivery acceptance criteria, and the development team who define the work and effort they progressed on a daily basis.

-- Daily Scrum – It is a daily 15 minutes stand up a meeting where basically three questions are being discussed that are: What was accomplished yesterday, what is the plan for today and what are the obstacles.
+- Daily Scrum: It is a daily 15 minutes stand-up meeting where basically three questions are being discussed that are: What was accomplished yesterday, what is the plan for today and what are the obstacles.

-- Sprint Retrospective Meeting – We can also call this meeting as the success meeting where the team discusses the process that worked or which did not work during the sprint with their workarounds.
+- Sprint Retrospective Meeting: We can also call this meeting the success meeting where the team discusses the process that worked or which did not work during the sprint with their workarounds.

-In this article, we saw that Agile is a software development methodology which has the bandwidth to adapt to changing project requirements quickly and to adapt to the development of new product while project is ongoing or after the completion of project unlike traditional project management while Scrum is the most widely used and popular approach to implementing agile methodology.
+In this article, we saw that Agile is a software development methodology that has the bandwidth to adapt to changing project requirements quickly and to adapt to the development of new products while the project is ongoing or after the completion of the project, unlike traditional project management while Scrum is the most widely used and popular approach to implementing the agile methodology.